young-jin-lee/young-jin-lee.github.io/_posts/2020-09-02-js(2)_variables.md

 </pre>

 * var : DO NOT EVER USE THIS!
-- 1. It causes 'HOISTING' which means 'pulling the declaration to the top.'; it results in a situation where variables can be used before their declarations and hence a spaggetti code.
+- 1. It causes 'HOISTING' which means 'pulling the declaration to the top.'; It results in a situation where variables can be used before their declarations and hence a spaggetti code.
 - 2. ignores block scope
 <pre>
     age = 4;